Phoenix-Based Bureau Reporter

 Gomez quickly developed a top-notch and varied MLB on ESPN resume.
 He has worked on Wednesday Night Baseball and in 2014 made his play-by-play debut on ESPN for a game between the Arizona Diamondbacks and the San Diego Padres.
 In the mid-2000s Gomez became known for his coverage of Barry Bonds and his quest for Babe Ruth’s record amid the swirling steroid controversy.

-Gomez is a member of the Baseball Writers Association of America, has covered more than 15 World Series, 10 All-Star Games and is a voting member for the Baseball Hall of Fame.
+He is a member of the Baseball Writers Association of America, has covered more than 25 World Series, 22 All-Star Games and is a voting member for the Baseball Hall of Fame.

 Gomez came to ESPN from the Arizona Republic where he had served as a sports columnist and national baseball writer since 1997.
 In 1999 he won first place, sports enterprise, for “Discovering the Home I Never Knew” from the Arizona Associated Press Managing Editors Association.
 He also won the Silver Ingot Award – the Arizona Republic’s award for an outstanding series or body of work.